-Willesden Herald New Short Stories 11 is available from Book Depository, Amazon (UK), Amazon.com and other booksellers.
+Willesden Herald New Short Stories 11 is available from High Street Bookshops Online as well as Amazon (UK), Amazon.com and other booksellers.
 Link: More details including author pictures and profiles.

 The Royal Society of Literature’s prestigious V.S.
 Pritchett Short Story Prize for 2019 has gone to Ursula Brunetti for her story “Beetleboy”.
 By a happy coincidence, our soon-to-be-published New Short Stories 11 also contains a story by Ursula.
 2019 is something of a golden year for writers in New Short Stories, when it comes to winning major prizes.
 (Ed.)

 - “To Have a Ghost Baby” by N. Jane Kalu

 - “The Emperor of Russia” by Jaki McCarrick